 All of this results in one of the most technically rewarding entries in the series.
 Aping everything from Carpenter to Hitchcock, Part 2 even has the gall to imitate the infamous skewer death from Mario Bava’s Bay of Blood, and is basically a rehash of the original with Jason at the helm.
-Although a Town that Dreaded Sundown clone who prefers a peephole sack to a hockey mask, this also marked the beginning of Jason’s insatiable killing spree, as well as a never-say-die attitude that would spawn the regenerative freak of nature most synonymous with the series.
+The only Jason-led instalment to not feature his iconic hockey mask — the film instead opting for a peephole pillowcase reminiscent of The Phantom from The Town That Dreaded Sundown — Friday the 13th Part 2 marked the beginning of Jason’s insatiable killing spree, the importance of which cannot be overlooked.
+As smartly derivative as its antecedent, but the presence of Jason gives this one the edge.

-In a beautifully paced ode to Halloween, Friday the 13th‘s final girl, Alice, opens the fridge to find a severed head; just enough of a distraction for an inhumanly patient Jason to drive an ice pick through her temple.
+In a beautifully paced ode to Halloween, Friday the 13th‘s final girl Alice opens the fridge to find a severed head; just enough of a distraction for an inhumanly patient Jason to drive an ice pick through her temple.
 John Carpenter would have been proud.

 3. Friday the 13th Part VI: Jason Lives!
 (1986)

-Stumbling upon a pair of unlucky motorists, Jason shrugs off the threat of firearms by jabbing a spear into a poor fellows testicles, pole vaulting him into the recesses of victim’s past.
+Stumbling upon a pair of unlucky motorists, Jason shrugs off the threat of firearms by jabbing a spear into a poor fellow’s testicles, pole vaulting him into the recesses of victim’s past.
 Now that’s the way to do it!

 2. Friday the 13th Part IV: The Final Chapter (1984)

-After canoodling with a nurse in an examination room where Jason rests, a cocky doctor has his throat sliced with a hacksaw, allowing Jason to twist his head around by 180 degrees.
+After canoodling with a nurse in an examination room where Jason rests, a cocky doctor has his throat sliced with a hacksaw, allowing Jason to twist his head around 180 degrees.
 Yikes!

 Friday the 13th Part 3 (1982)